GeorgeSchiro/GetCert2/README.md

     the successful acquisition of a new certificate from the certificate provider network (after the ACME export) or from a local certificate override file.

+-ScriptDnsCleanup= SEE PROFILE FOR DEFAULT VALUE

+    This is the PowerShell script snippet that handles cleanup of ACME DNS-01 domain challenge TXT records via your preferred DNS automation provider.

+-ScriptLoadBalancer= SEE PROFILE FOR DEFAULT VALUE

+    This is the PowerShell script snippet that handles sending a new certificate as a PfX or PEM file to the load balancer.

+-ScriptNonIISBinding= SEE PROFILE FOR DEFAULT VALUE

+    This is the PowerShell script that binds a new certificate when IIS is not in use or the standard IIS binding procedure does not work for whatever reason.

 -ScriptSSO= SEE PROFILE FOR DEFAULT VALUE

     This is the PowerShell script that updates SSO servers with new certificates.